 Why this matters

 Baseball has a lot of old sayings that are partly true.
 "Be patient at the plate" is one of them.
 When I was a young hitter, my coaches would always tell me to be patient, though I had a habit of trying to drive the ball hard instead of making good contact so that was good advice for me.
-But at the highest levels of which I have never been in danger of ascending, we see signs where patience isn't a virtue.
+But at the highest levels of baseball, we see signs that patience is a virtue but passivity is a curse.

 Patience can be valuable.
 Taking a walk is valuable.
 Making a pitcher work can be valuable.
 Refusing to chase bad pitches is very valuable.

-But if patience turns into passivity, the value disappears quickly.
-A hitter who takes hittable pitches and then strikes out has not won.
-Maybe they can get the opposing manager to look to the dugout earlier and so maybe we are seeing data that points to how good relievers are today.
+But if patience crosses the line into passivity, the value disappears quickly.
+A hitter who takes hittable pitches and then strikes out lost the battle.
+He failed to solve the pitcher.
 A team that drives up pitch counts but does not hit, score, or win has not discovered anything new.
 It has just discovered a new way to make sure that fans get the best value out of their ticket.
 Which I mean, that's great and all but it sounds like something Bill Veeck would have been into.

 That is why this report goes into the data.